rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 ![A UML diagram of a class called Card with two attributes: one is called suit of type string, the other is called value, also of type string.](card_class.png)

+UML, or unified modeling language, provides us with a way to draw diagrams of how we want classes to be programmed.
+It is not meant to be complicated: just a box with the class name, and below that, the contents of the class.
+In this case the "suit" and "value" attributes are specified.
+Both attributes are supposed to be strings.

-**Write** a declaration for the `Card` class.
+**Assignment** --- Write a declaration for the `Card` class.
 In the editor to the right, add it to `cardgame.py`.
 Don't worry about putting something *in* the class; you'll write the class body in a minute!

 {% spoiler "Syntax Help" %}
 Use the following syntax: